 Dale Engquist, former superintendent, Indiana Dunes National Lakeshore, and president, Chicago Wilderness Trust, said: “Change in nature is natural.
 But the changes we face with the accelerated rate of global that our human activities have caused don’t allow millennia or even centuries for adaption; the changes now will take place in only decades without time for nature to adapt.”

 Thom Cmar, staff attorney, Chicago Office, Natural Resources Defense Council, said: “We need to head off quickly to protect our Great Lakes parks, the iconic landscapes and wildlife that live in them, and our own communities.
 Climate action is economic action in the Great Lakes.
-To protect the jobs and massive revenue that come out of these parks, Congress needs to either act on climate or get out of the way and let the do its job to limit carbon pollution.”
+To protect the jobs and massive revenue that come out of these parks, needs to either act on climate or get out of the way and let the do its job to limit carbon pollution.”

 Larry J. MacDonald, mayor, Bayfield, Wisconsin, said: “The City of Bayfield, as the gateway community to the Apostle Islands National Lakeshore, faces the financial reality that climate change will bring tremendous economic challenges to our National Lakeshore-based local tourism economy.
 We need to continue to respect and protect Lake Superior.
 When the Lake is healthy, our community and the Apostle Islands will continue to prosper.”